wpshopify/docs/getting-started/settings.md

 You most likely want this to be the same domain as the WordPress site.
 This _must_ be publicly accesible.
 You can change this to a proxy URL during local development using something like [ngrok](https://ngrok.com/).
 Also, if you have WordPress installed in a subdirectory be sure to include that in the url, e.g., `https://localhost:3000/wp`

+#### Sync featured images

+Sync featured images will allow you to sync your Shopify images as native WordPress featured images.
+The image itself will be uploaded into the WordPress media library, allowing you to use standard functions like `the_post_thumbnail` and `get_the_post_thumbnail_url`.

 ## Pricing

 #### Show compare at pricing